Quality and Safety

 Safe and Healing Environment

-St. Joseph’s Health is committed to providing our patients the highest quality care in a safe and healing environment.
+St. Joseph’s Health is committed to providing our patients the highest quality care in a safe and healing environment with the goal of preventing patient harm.
 As the first hospital in Central New York to earn Magnet recognition for nursing excellence—a nationally recognized benchmark to measure patient care quality and patient safety—St. Joseph’s Health Hospital was one of the first 30 hospitals in the nation to achieve ISO 90001 certification for its quality management program.

 The Centers for Medicare and Medicaid Services (CMS) awarded St. Joseph’s 3-stars for quality—the highest for a large hospital in our area; we received the highest rating among Syracuse hospitals from Healthgrades for cardiac surgery, coronary interventions, spinal surgery and surgical excellence; the highest ratings from the Society for Thoracic Surgeons for cardiac surgery; and US News and World Reports ranked St. Joseph’s Health Hospital as the #1 hospital in Syracuse, NY.